yegenek/Ankara/Files/day2.md

 #### Genetic distances

 **IMPORTANT NOTE**: These commands are given as a mere example as, in practise, such analyses should be performed on larger genomic regions.

+**IMPORTANT NOTE**: ngsDist is not installed on the server!
+Either you install it on your local machine or you just look at these command lines as examples.

 Genotype probabilities can be used also to infer the structure of your population.
 For instance, in our example, they can used to assess whether PEL samples are indeed admixed.